Kolaposki/contact-io/README.md

 # Contact-io
-A contact manager web application to store personal contacts
+A personal contact manager just for you

+**Contact-io** is a web application that lets you organize your contacts in one place.

 ## Features
 * Create, update and delete contacts
-* Sync from google contacts
+* Sync from google contacts, twitter and facebooks
 * Easy navigation with search functionality
+* Add similar tags to contacts

 ## Tools & Libraries